Guacamoleboy/Guacamoleboy/README.md

 <h1 align="center">Guacamoleboy</h1>
 <h3 align="center">Unique (slightly autistic) developer from Denmark.<br><br>I've been coding for 11 years now.
 I've done everything from Textures to Applications.
 I've also recently learned Blender which is a great skill to have for later I feel like.</h3>
 <br>
-- I’m currently Studying Software Developing in Denmark.<br>
+- I’m currently Studying Software Development in Denmark.<br>
 - I love Guacamole.
 Hence the name!<br>
 - OCD / Perfectionist.<br>
 - Currently learning Spanish!
 Ay dios mío patrón..